Spencer Torkelson Player Props: Tigers vs. White Sox

 Spencer Torkelson At The Plate

-- In 20 games this season (37.7%), Torkelson has picked up an RBI, and in three of those games (5.7%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Torkelson has driven home a run in 20 games this season (37.0%), including more than one RBI in 5.6% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.